IamProject/IamValidator/README.md

 * `ignoreMissing` -- force missing fields to be ignored
 * `arrayPathMode` -- use array path (like `['_root', 'x', 'y']`) instead of string path (`'_root.x.y'`)
+* `context` -- a context passed to custom validation functions (empty array by default)

 Returns the validated data.